weehowe-z/Simple-Small-C-Compiler/README.md

 ```
 $ ./scc
 ```
 > You are required to input your code.
-And the output of IR code will be saved in file `NVM_RC_VERSION=`
+And the output of IR code will be will be print in command line and saved in file `NVM_RC_VERSION=`

 #### 2. Input from file and output on command line
 ```
 $ ./scc   inputPath
 ```
-> Output of IR code will be print in command line.
+> Output of IR code will be print in command line and saved in file `NVM_RC_VERSION=`

 #### 3. Input from file and output to file